 In 1989, Duke University's Board of Trustees approved the creation of Duke Management Company as a separate, nonprofit support corporation of the university.
 The organization began operating in July 1990, and over time, evolved into DUMAC Inc.

-DUMAC is controlled by an eleven-member Board of Directors, comprised of the president and executive vice president of Duke University, the president of DUMAC, the chair of the Duke University Board of Trustees, and seven other members appointed by the Board of Trustees' Executive Committee.
-The seven other members are typically university trustees and/or investment professionals.
+DUMAC is controlled by an ten-member Board of Directors, comprised of the president and executive vice president of Duke University, the president of DUMAC, the chair of the Duke University Board of Trustees, and six other members appointed by the Board of Trustees' Executive Committee.
+The six other members are typically university trustees and/or investment professionals.
 DUMAC operates under a trustee-approved investment policy and has been delegated broad authority in managing the university's investments.